codesharedot/nexo-price-gnome-ticket/README.md

-# eos price gnome ticket
+# stellar price gnome ticket

-Gnome 3 desktop ticker for eos price with Python and argos.
-Rename to eos.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for stellar price with Python and argos.
+Rename to stellar.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org